loading basketball nba ishaan mishra

 After numerous rounds of back and forth we settled on a bright and energetic color palette with a simplified and visually bold logo that took the focus off of the "B/R" aspect and leaned into sneaker culture and kicks.
 Akin to the moment when Facebook dropped the "the" one of the primary aspects of refreshing the brand was leaning on the "Kicks" moniker as more of a standalone brand.
 The refresh included things such as an emoji sticker pack that would add a brash and invigorating burst of personality to our content and could become a touchpoint for consumers to use on Instagram or Snapchat stories.

 Working with the talented David Garcia and Dylan Lathrop on our content design team we developed a new visual system with playful elements such as a set of interactive emoji characters and a set of unique halftone pattern inspired textures.
 This refresh was a great way to breathe new life into the brand and set it apart in a crowded space.
 As a part of the BR Kicks braintrust, I was a part of the creative iteration process in getting the design work across the line by providing feedback as we made revisions to help fit our brand even better.
+We were the core transformative creative force in evolving the brand over toa new era.

 With a strong new defined set of brand guidelines we were able to come across more professionally and cohesively across all platforms.
 This packaging and branding exercise took place over the course of many months as I provided creative feedback along with the rest of our core kicks team as we collaborated with our content designers.
 Whether it was forming a robust set of templates for sneaker news and updates or finding ways to give away sneakers in a creative manner on our social platforms, this refresh allowed us to take a step back and think about the Kicks brand holistically.